-24 h after seeding, the medium was removed and primary astrocytes were washed with PBS before overnight incubation with MEM medium containing 20 μg/ml apoA-I (EMD Chemicals, Inc. San Diego, CA, USA) or 20 μg/ml BSA (Sigma-Aldrich, St. Louis, MO, USA) in quintuplicates as reported (20).
+Twenty-four hours after seeding, the medium was removed and primary astrocytes were washed with PBS before overnight incubation with MEM medium containing 20 μg/ml apoA-I (EMD Chemicals, Inc., San Diego, CA) or 20 μg/ml BSA (Sigma-Aldrich) in quintuplicates as reported (20).
 The next morning, cells were washed with PBS and incubated with XF assay medium containing 5.5 mM glucose for 1 h in a 37°C air incubator.
-The XF24 plate was then transferred to a temperature-controlled (37°C) Seahorse (extracellular flux) analyzer (Seahorse Bioscience, North Billerica, MA, USA) and subjected to an equilibration period.
+The XF24 plate was then transferred to a temperature-controlled (37°C) Seahorse (extracellular flux) analyzer (Seahorse Bioscience) and subjected to an equilibration period.
 Respirometry analysis was performed as described previously (21).
-Briefly, one assay cycle consisted of a 1-min mix, 2-min wait, and 3-min measurement period.
-After 4 basal assay cycles, oligomycin (20 μg/ml) was added by automatic pneumatic injection to inhibit ATP synthase for the determination of the proportion of respiration used to drive ATP synthesis for 3 additional cycles.
-Subsequently, carbonyl cyanide-4-(trifluoromethoxy)phenylhydrazone (FCCP; 10 μM) was added the same way to determine maximal respiration in mitochondria by uncoupling ATP synthesis from electron transport for another 3 assay cycles.
-Finally, rotenone (25 μM) plus antimycin A (25 $\mu$ M) was added to determine the non-mitochondrial respiratory rate in the next 3 assay cycles, which was then subtracted from all other rates.
+Briefly, one assay cycle consisted of a 1 min mix, 2 min wait, and 3 min measurement period.
+After four basal assay cycles, oligomycin (20 μg/ml) was added by automatic pneumatic injection to inhibit ATP synthase for the determination of the proportion of respiration used to drive ATP synthesis for three additional cycles.
+Subsequently, carbonyl cyanide-4-(trifluoromethoxy)phenylhydrazone (FCCP; 10 μM) was added the same way to determine maximal respiration in mitochondria by uncoupling ATP synthesis from electron transport for another three assay cycles.
+Finally, rotenone (25 μM) plus antimycin A (25 μM) was added to determine the nonmitochondrial respiratory rate in the next three assay cycles, which was then subtracted from all other rates.
 Oxygen consumption rate (OCR) traces and a scheme about the different modules that we analyzed are depicted in Fig. 3.
 Coupling efficiency was calculated as the oligomycinsensitive fraction of mitochondrial respiratory activity.
-ATP production from oxidative phosphorylation (OXPHOS) was calculated using a phosphate/oxygen (P/O) ratio of 2.3 (22).
+ATP production from oxidative phosphorylation (OXPHOS) was calculated using a phosphate/oxygen ratio of 2.3 (22).
 For analysis of extracellular acidification rates (ECARs) derived from glycolysis, measurements were ended by addition of 2-deoxy-glucose (2DG; 100 mM).
 ECAR traces and the different modules that we analyzed are depicted in Fig. 4.
 ECARs were converted into proton production rates (PPRs) by taking into account the buffer capacity.
-2DG-sensitive PPR estimates ATP production from glycolysis with a 1:1 ratio.
-To normalize respirometry readings to cell number per well, cells were stained with crystal violet after the flux experiment in the Seahorse XF Analyzer.
-Briefly, cells were fixed with 4% paraformaldehyde 30 min at room temperature.
-After washing 3 times with PBS, 200 μl of 0.1% crystal violet was added into each well and incubated for 10 min.
+The 2DGsensitive PPR estimates ATP production from glycolysis with a 1:1 ratio.
+To normalize respirometry readings to cell number per well, cells were stained with crystal violet after the flux experiment in the Seahorse XF analyzer.
+Briefly, cells were fixed with 4% paraformaldehyde for 30 min at room temperature.
+After washing three times with PBS, 200 μl of 0.1% crystal violet were added into each well and incubated for 10 min.
 After incubation time, crystal violet was removed and the plate was rinsed with distilled water.
-When the plate was completely try, 500 μl of 10% acetic acid was added into each well.
+When the plate was completely dry, 500 μl of 10% acetic acid were added into each well.
 Absorbance was read at 590 nm.